I stood up to Santander’s racial discrimination.

 Santander Rejecting Britain’s Primary Will

 A professional company would jump at the chance of reinstating me – I would be under its control again and have a duty of care to it – it would have the advantage over me.
 But, Santander refused outright.
 Furthermore, the reason it gave publically in court for its refusal was because I had stood up to its racially motivated unlawful acts.
-(It seems like it expects people to take its violations against them lying down quietly).
+(It seems like it expects people to take its violations against them lying down, quietly).
 Well, the courts warned Santander that its refusal for that reason would be a further unlawful act (that of racial victimisation).
-Perhaps, when you recall that Santander had not apologisied for its wrongdoings, it is not surprising that it was about to commit further wrongs openly in our courts.
+Perhaps, when you recall that Santander had not apologisied for its wrongdoings, it is not surprising that it was about to commit further wrongs openly in public infront of our court judges.
 A lack of apology in the face of court-confirmed wrongdoings seems to signify arrogance.
 Our courts warned Santander to reconsider its stance.
 Santander maintained that it would NOT reinstate me and tried hard to convince the courts why it couldn’t.
 But the courts were not even the slightest convinced by its excuses.
 They ORDERED it to reinstate me.
 Reinstatement would put me back in the position I would be in if Santander had never thrown me out of my job – my life would continue as if nothing had ever happened – I would not sustain any loss and Santander would not have to pay out any compensation.

 Santander Disobeying Court Orders